pmndrs/use-cannon/readme.md

     yarn add use-cannon

-Experimental React hooks for cannon (using [cannon-es](https://github.com/drcmda/cannon-es)) running in a web worker.
+Experimental React hooks for cannon (using [cannon-es](https://github.com/drcmda/cannon-es)).
 Use this in combination with [react-three-fiber](https://github.com/react-spring/react-three-fiber).

+- [x] Doesn't block the main thread, runs in a web worker
+- [x] Supports instancing out of the box
+- [x] Least amount of friction you'll ever experience with a physics rig

 How does it work?